-BLUE LED FLASHING LIGHT PATTERNS:
+BLUE LED BLINKING LIGHT PATTERNS:

-- A single flash once per second: This indicates that the Monitor is in access point mode.
+- A single blink once per second: This indicates that the Monitor is in access point mode.
 This is the default state of the Monitor out of the box and indicates that the Monitor has not been set up yet.
 In this state, the Monitor is ready to connect to a smart device such as a smartphone or tablet and begin the setup and installation process.

-Triple-flash blue LED: This indicates that the Monitor is trying to connect with Streamlabs' servers via the internet but is having difficulty.
+Triple-blink blue LED: This indicates that the Monitor is trying to connect with Streamlabs' servers via the internet but is having difficulty.
 This is a Streamlabs issue and not a user issue.
 The suggested fix for this situation is to reboot your Monitor and try again.

 5. Power cycle (unplug and re-plug the power to your Monitor) your Monitor and wait about 10 seconds for the Monitor to completely reboot.